Cofrin Center for Biodiversity Student Research Grants

 - Do not include a stipend request as that will be determined by the grants committee.

 - Proposals must include phone number and email address.

 - Proposals should be saved as a .doc, .docx, or a .rtf files and be less than 16 MB in size

 See an example proposal for more guidance on writing the proposal.

-Proposals are due on 13 April 2015.
+Proposals will be accepted from 13 April -- 1 May 2015.
 For more information contact Vicki Medland, at email@example.com or 465-2342 for more information.